 Take your time here, so the sauce is not grainy, you want the broccoli really soft.

-Step Five: Garnish with lots of chili flakes, lemon zest and more grated pecorino cheese.
+Step Six: Garnish with lots of chili flakes, lemon zest and more grated pecorino cheese.
+Pangrattato adds a lovely crunch!
+Serve it up in your favorite pasta bowl.

 Orecchiette Pasta with Broccoli Sauce should be on your next menu plan- it’s full of great broccoli nutrients and flavor, your kids will love this too!